Rasha-Syed/E-Book-MERN/frontend/README.md

   - User registration and login.

 - **Admin Features**:
-  - Admins can add new books to the store.
+  - Admin can add new books to the store.
-  - Admins can edit details of existing books.
+  - Admin can edit details of existing books.
-  - Admins can delete books from the store.
+  - Admin can delete books from the store.

 ## Tech Stack
 - **Frontend**: React.js, TailwindCSS